-Keep in mind that since children are just beginning to develop self-control and self-regulation skills, challenging behavior is usual and even expected the first years.
+Keep in mind that, since children are just beginning to develop self-control and self-regulation skills, challenging behavior is usual and even expected the first years.
 Toddlers are impulsive and act on their feelings.
 When they’re overwhelmed, they act out and throw a tantrum or behave in an unwanted way.
 That’s how you’ll know they need your help.
-Try to stay calm and be steady, that way you’ll be his or her anchor back to calmness.
-That way, you’ll model self-regulation as well.
+Try to stay calm and be steady, that way you’ll be your kid’a anchor back to calmness.
+Model self-regulation yourself.

 Try to become aware of your child’s feelings.
-Put yourself in your little one’s shoes and try to imagine what it must be like for him or her.
-Once he or she calms down a bit, help your little one manage the situation by naming the feeling and redirecting his or her attention to something else that he or she likes.
+Put yourself in your little one’s shoes and try to imagine what it must be like for her.
+Once she calms down a bit, help your little one manage the situation by naming the feeling and redirecting her attention to something else that she likes.

 It’s important to be lovingly firm.
-If you need to set a limit, don’t budge, empathize with your child, be unconditionally accepting and hear him or her out, but don’t give in if the limit is important to his or her well-being.
+If you need to set a limit, don’t budge, empathize with your child, be unconditionally accepting, and hear her out, but don’t give in if the limit is important for her well-being.
 Being consistent helps your child feel safe and learn about limits.

 - Challenging Behaviors.
 (2018.).
 Retrieved from https://www.zerotothree.org/early-development/challenging-behaviors